pressbooks/docs/_pages/installation.md

 2. Copy Pressbooks' autoloader file from `/path/to/your/site/wp-content/plugins/pressbooks/hm-autoloader.php` to `/path/to/your/site/wp-content/mu-plugins/hm-autoloader.php`.
 You may need to create the `wp-content/mu-plugins/` directory if it doesn't yet exist.

 3. Copy the Pressbooks Book, Pressbooks Publisher and other theme folders to: `/path/to/your/site/wp-content/themes/*` (NOTE: theme folders must not have version numbers on the end.
 Good: `pressbooks-publisher`.
 Bad: `pressbooks-publisher-3.1.0`.
-Make sure that you rename these folders appropriately.)
+Make sure that you rename the folders appropriately.)

 4. Log out, log in, navigate to: **My Sites** → **Network Admin** → **Dashboard**.